fxfactorial/reasonml-brotli/README.md

 # Issues

-1. This is a big one.
-Decompressing to a path isn't writing to the file correctly on Linux, noticed on Debian Jessie, although its fine on `OS X`.
-2. I suck at `C++` so its maybe not the most idiomatic but it works.
+1. I suck at `C++` so its maybe not the most idiomatic but it works.
-3. Some low hanging fruit available for refactoring, leaving it for a pull request for a developer eager to get into open-source.
+2. Some low hanging fruit available for refactoring, leaving it for a pull request for a developer eager to get into open-source.